 Charles was now a Prisoner of War.
 With his company, he made his way to Mariveles at the southern tip of Bataan.
 It was from there that he started the death march.
 He made his way to San Fernando, where the POWs were packed into small wooden boxcars that could hold forty men or eight horses.
 One hundred men were put into each car.

-When the Japanese opened a new camp at Cabanatuan, Charles was sent there.
-According to medical records kept by the hospital staff, Charles was admitted into the hospital suffering from dysentery.
-Other recodrs indicate that he died at approximately 10:00 in the morning, of dysentery, on Friday, July 10, 1942, at Cabanatuan POW Camp, Philippine Islands.
+According to medical records kept by the hospital staff, Charles was admitted into the hospital suffering from dysentery and was assigned to Barracks 6.
+Other records indicate that he died at approximately 10:00 in the morning, of dysentery, on Friday, July 10, 1942, at Cabanatuan POW Camp, Philippine Islands.
 He was nineteen years old.
 Charles Looney was buried in Grace 319, Row 0, Plot 3, at the camp cemetery .